AhmedAmin90/Apple-clone/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/MrkarlosM/nyt-article/issues).
+Feel free to check the [issues page](https://github.com/AhmedAmin90/Apple-clone/issues).

 ## Show your support

 Give a ⭐️ if you like this project!
+Also advices are well recieved.

 ## Acknowledgments

 - Microverse Team.
+- Apple.

 ## 📝 License